aedart/laravel-helpers/README.md

 * When your component depends on one or several of Laravel's native components
 * When there is a strong need to interface such dependencies
-* When you need to be able to set a different instance, of a given native component, e.g. your implemented version
+* When you need to be able to set a different instance of a given native Laravel component, e.g. your implemented version of a Configuration Repository

 ## When not to use this ##

-If you are using a modern [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), then the added [PHPDoc](http://www.phpdoc.org/) will ensure code-hinting of the various method's return type.
+If you are using a modern [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), then the added [PHPDoc](http://www.phpdoc.org/) will ensure code-hinting of the various methods' return type.
 However, you shouldn't blindly use these helpers, just for the sake of gaining code-hinting, for Laravel's Facades.
 If you are just seeking that, then perhaps Barry vd.
-Heuvel's [Laravel IDE Helper Generator](https://github.com/barryvdh/laravel-ide-helper) package is a far better solution for you.
+Heuvel's [Laravel IDE Helper Generator](https://github.com/barryvdh/laravel-ide-helper) package, is a far better solution for you.

 ## How to install ##